Developmental Roadmap

 Professional Identity

 I am a designer passionate about combining technology, human-centered thinking, and creative problem-solving to shape meaningful, user-focused solutions.
+I value optimism and open-mindedness, believing these traits fuel creativity, collaboration, and motivation.
+My strength lies in connecting people and disciplines, facilitating inclusive, stakeholder-driven design processes [3] where diverse perspectives lead to innovative outcomes.
+In team settings, I naturally gravitate toward coordination, ensuring all voices are heard and ideas are shared collaboration as a cornerstone of impactful design, and I actively work to create an environment where inclusivity drives innovation.
 My Bachelor’s in Creative Technology at the University of Twente provided a foundation in bridging hardware, software, and user needs, a skillset I’ve refined a lot through hands-on projects.

 Figure 1: A data physicalization project I undertook in my bachelor, significantly improving my electronics knowledge and prototyping skill